 - Community Service

 - Football games

-- Copy of your Financial Aid Offer Letter
+- A copy of your Financial Aid Offer Letter

-- Official UC Berkeley Offer Letter or other proof of enrollment
+- A copy of the Official UC Berkeley Offer Letter or other proof of enrollment